-Practice is key to learning how to read electric schematic drawings.
+Practice is key to learning how to read electrical schematics.
 Start with simple schematics and work up more complicated drawings.

-A schematic shows the order of components wired on a circuit, with wires between components represented as lines.
+A schematic drawings shows the order of components wired on a circuit, with wires between components represented as lines.
 The completed circuit is known as a net.
 When wires connecting a terminal split into two or more directions, a junction is formed with a junction node represented as a small dot at the intersection.
 Nodes indicate all wires meeting at the junction are connected.

-In complex schematics, entire nets may be given names and labeled as tags, rather than drawing the components within each net.
+In complex schematic drawings, entire nets may be given names and labeled as tags, rather than drawing the components within each net.
 This helps simplify large schematics.
 Large schematics may also be broken into function blocks, representing the system’s power input, regulation, connectors, or other system parts.

 Still confused about how to read electronic schematic drawings?
 TPC Training two-day Basic Electricity for the Non-Electrician is an excellent starting point for staff who need a foundation in electrical knowledge.
 Learning how to read blueprints as well as schematic drawings increases your understanding of electrical machinery even more.